stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 4 API Consumption - Developers and Apps/README.md

 # Use case

 As an App Developer you would like to learn about APIs exposed by the API Team using API Documentation.
-Register in API Program to get access to the APIs exposed by the API Team.
+Register into an API Program to get access to the APIs exposed by the API Team.

 # How can Apigee Edge help?